informatics-isi-edu/mesh-viewer/README.md

 # mesh-viewer

-This is a 3D model viewer that renders meshes and landmarks.
+3D model viewer for rendering surface meshes and landmarks.

 ## Features

-- render one or more meshes in a scene
+- render 1+ mesh objects in a model
-- each mesh associated with a label and a color
-- labels may be based on anatomy terms and link to web resources detailing the anatomy term
-- optional bounding box
-- optional animation to rotate the model
-- reset the model to its original orientation and zoom level
 - support for Wavefront Object (.obj) format meshes and to non-standard compressed meshes (.obj.gz)
+- automatically computes normals for smooth appearance
+- render 1+ landmarks (a.k.a., points of interest)
+- specify display names for each mesh or landmark and optionally link to web resources
+- zoom in/out/reset
+- animated rotation
-- display landmarks
+- specify colors for meshes and landmarks
 - simple straight-line distance measurement between landmarks
+- and other features

 ## Interface